About Town Hall Seattle

 Who We Are

-Town Hall is a 501(c)(3) organization founded in 1998 to save a beloved historic building and create an affordable performance home for the region’s small to midsized arts and civic organizations.
+Town Hall was founded as a 501(c)3 in 1998, saving a beloved historic building and creating an affordable shared performance home for the region’s small to mid-sized arts and civic organizations.
 Today, we’ve matured into a nationally unique artistic and civic hub located in the heart of Seattle.

-The remaining 200+ programs—spanning the arts, civics, and sciences—are produced by Town Hall: our staff, series curators, 150 collaborating partners, and other thinkers and doers who push our creative frontiers.
+The remaining programs, which span the arts, civics, and sciences, are produced collaboratively by Town Hall — our staff, series curators, community partners, and other thinkers and doers who push our creative frontiers.
 The resulting calendar is an inclusive, present-tense reflection of life here in the Puget Sound region.

 Our Historic Building

-Staff & Curators
+Staff and Curators

 Board of Directors

-Tom Robertson, Secretary
+Tom Robertson, Co-President